Allow Madison Bailey to Reintroduce Herself

 Introducing In Focus, a monthly feature where we turn the camera on the next-gen talent making waves across entertainment and fashion.

 "I have high hopes this isn't the last for this series," Bailey admitted during our interview while promoting Outer Banks' fourth season.
-She's probably right.
-The show did amass an impressive 15.5 million views within a few days of part one dropping (part two premieres on November 7), so the signs all but pointed to more rugged adventures ahead at the time of our interview.
+She's right.
+The show did amass an impressive 15.5 million views within a few days of part one dropping (part two premieres on November 7), so the signs pointed to more rugged adventures ahead at the time of our interview.
 Compared to the duration of other popular teen dramas—think Gossip Girl, Riverdale, and Vampire DiariesOBX has only reached its half life at this stage, but as its cast of promising 20-somethings gets older and more eager to grow their careers, the show could be at a crossroad.
 "I just hope we have the time to know it'll be our last season and really soak in those moments.
 We all know we're going to be in each other's lives in the long run," Bailey says.

 (Image credit: Joelle Grace Taylor; Styling: Shushu/Tong top and bottoms; Falke tights; Jennifer Behr jewelry; Lucasheva shoes)